Karakorum: Later history

-After the dissolution, in 1260, of the empire (Yeke Mongol Ulus) into the separate entities of the Yuan Empire, Ilkhanate, Chaghatayid Khanate and Golden Horde, Khubilai Khan (r.
+After the dissolution of the empire in 1260 (Yeke Mongol Ulus) into the separate entities of the Yuan Empire, Ilkhanate, Chaghatayid Khanate and Golden Horde, Khubilai Khan (r.
 1260–1294) developed Dadu—present-day Beijing—as the capital of the Yuan Empire.

-Karakorum was thence reduced to a mere administrative center of a provincial backwater of the Yuan dynasty of China in 1271.
+Karakorum was thence reduced to a mere administrative centre of a provincial backwater of the Yuan dynasty of China in 1271.
 Furthermore, the ensuing Toluid Civil War with Ariq Böke and a later war with Kaidu deeply affected the town.
 In 1260, Kublai disrupted the town's grain supply, while in 1277 Kaidu took Karakorum, only to be ousted by Yuan troops and Bayan of the Baarin in the following year.
-In 1298–99 prince Ulus Buqa looted its markets and the grain storehouses.

 As one of the camps of the Chinggisids, Karakorum retained a high ideological status and, after the foundation of Lingbei Province in 1307, which roughly encompassed the territory of present-day Mongolia, the city remained the administrative centre of the region north of the Gobi Desert.
 In the first half of the fourteenth century, a series of public buildings were erected in the city, to which inscription stones bear witness.
 As the result the first half of the 14th century became a new era of prosperity for the city: in 1299, the town had been expanded eastwards, then in 1311, and again from 1342 to 1346, the stupa temples were renewed.